 A dangerous occupation

-A lot of his time in China collecting plants was not only arduous, but dangerous.
+A lot of Forrest’s time in China collecting plants was not only arduous, but dangerous.
 There is something ironic about surviving journeys full of hardship and then setting up camp among amazing plants and shrubs in mountain valleys surrounding by beautiful exotic flowers, while French missionaries you stayed with only days before get murdered.
 The Yangtze and Mekong rivers harboured groups of brigands and robbers making travel in those regions highly risky.

 At one point he was written off as dead, murdered together with some missionaries.
 Bulley his sponsor wrote to Balfour, ” I feel very sick.
 The vile feeling that this fine young fellow was working for pay for me, and did it because he was poor, and that he lost his life in the endeavour to earn some beastly money.”

 Unlike Indiana Jones, Forrest didn’t have a convenient seaplane waiting on a river to rescue him, but escape he did, time after time, often dressed in Chinese attire as paddy field farmer.
 Though it played havoc with his health, managing to escape death saved by local villagers, “my ower guid luck”, he always continued his quest to bring back plants and seeds new to the western world.
 He never turned back or gave up.
 He knew discovery of rare plants would make his name if not his fortune, a strong motivation to plough on when encountering bad conditions.

 “Wild looking fellows, they were, dressed as Tibetans, and armed with swords, guns and crossbows, and the hated poisoned arrows – death from the slightest scratch.
 All that after a terrible, trying journey … I lost a mule … it fell over a precipice breaking its back, the two cases it carried smashed to pieces.
 I carried some of the baggage myself.”